Full details of our environmental objectives are set out in our latest Health, Safety and Environment Report.

 The Mayor has asked us to introduce further improvements to reduce emissions from buses.
 This includes:

-Our Ultra Low Emission Vehicle Delivery Plan, launched in July 2015, sets out our vision for ultra low emission vehicles (ULEVs) to be the preferred option in London for public transport, fleets and private vehicle owners.
+Our Ultra Low Emission Vehicle Delivery Plan, launched in July 2015, sets out our vision for ULEVs to be the preferred option in London for public transport, fleets and private vehicle owners.

-It provides an action plan to address the specific issues and challenges currently limiting ULEV uptake in London.
+The action plan included addresses issues and challenges currently limiting ULEV uptake in London.
 We will continue to build our relationships with our partners and stakeholders to make London the ULEV capital of Europe.

 Our Transport Emissions Roadmap published in 2014 looks at how to reduce emissions from transport in London.
 It reports on what we have already done and what we may do in the future.
 It provides a range of possible new measures that the Mayor, TfL, the London boroughs, the Government, EU and other parties should consider to help meet the challenge of reducing air pollutants and CO2 emissions in London.